bruhCarrotz/bruhCarrotz.github.io/README.md

 - Developed a speech-to-text tool using Python, utilizing libraries such as **tkinter, PyAudio, etc.** with translation supported by multiple **Google API** and file writing features.
 The user-friendly GUI earned it a Top Three Best Work award from the university.
 [Demo Video](https://drive.google.com/file/d/1PwejNuSXYeEBPsRTeCGwUkvZ384cv57H/view?usp=sharing)

 ### Bookkeeping Program
 - Designed and implemented a simple income and expenses tracker program using object-oriented programming (OOP) principles along with stack and queue data structures.
 The project, written in **Python** involved writing the necessary code to handle income and expenses data efficiently and building a user-friendly GUI interface.
-[Demo Video]()

 ## Contact
 [Email](mailto:riana.anastasia481@gmail.com)